 This hot dip is also amazing to use as a pasta sauce!
 Just saying.

 Spinach Artichoke Dip with Gruyère

 - olive oil for the pan

 - 1 1/4 cups marinated artichoke hearts, drained, roughly chopped, tougher leaves removed

 - 1/4 teaspoon nutmeg

-- 5 cups packed fresh spinach leaves, washed, dried & roughly chopped (about 8-ounces)
+- 5 cups (about 8-ounces) packed fresh spinach leaves, washed and dried, roughly chopped

 - 2 cups Gruyère, grated